MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 ### Listing the available environments

 The default environment when first installing Anaconda is called `'base'`.
-You can list the currently installed Python environments using the following
+You can list the currently installed Python environments by running the following command from the command line (Anaconda Prompt on Windows or Terminal on MacOS):
-command:

 ```
 conda env list